Nextiva / Blog / VoIP

 While often used interchangeably, a call center primarily handles phone calls, while a contact center manages customer interactions across communication channels, including phone, email, chat, and social media.

 Contact centers are multichannel or omnichannel.
 Multichannel means you have more than one channel available for your customers to reach you.
-Omnichannel takes those channels and shares information cross-channel.
+Omnichannel takes those channels and shares information across channels.
 So when a caller references a web chat they had last week, the agent handling the call has access to the entire customer journey.

 Call centers can be categorized as inbound (handling incoming calls), outbound (making outbound calls), or blended (handling both inbound and outbound calls).
 They can also be specialized in specific industries or functions, such as sales, customer support, or technical support.